Is one of your employees asking to take some time off?

 CFIB’s Counsellors have carefully analyzed the Act to find out how your business will be affected.
 Details of how some of the changes will be applied have yet to be determined, but we have identified the changes that are most likely to affect you.
 Don’t hesitate to contact us for more details!

-Here are the changes that are already in place:
+Here are the changes that took effect January 1, 2019:

 Psychological and sexual harassment at work